Workplace Microaggressions: 15 Often Misused Words That Offend

 1. “You speak English so well!”

 Although this may sound like a compliment, it can often come across as a national origin microaggression.
-By complimenting someone’s grasp on the English language when they are working for an American company, you’re essentially saying, “You speak the local language great for someone who is an outsider.”
+For example, by complimenting someone’s grasp on the English language when they are working for an American company, you’re essentially saying, “You speak the local language great for someone who is an outsider.”

 Highlighting someone’s language skills marks them as different from everyone else.
 Additionally, you don’t know anything about that person’s background – how long they’ve lived in the States, how they learned English, or where their family comes from.